adamkarvonen/SAE_Bench_Template/README.md

 ## Custom SAE Usage

 Our goal is to have first class support for custom SAEs as the field is rapidly evolving.
-Our evaluations can run on any SAE object with encode(), decode(), and a few config values.
-For example custom SAE implementations and more info, refer to the `custom_saes/README.md`.
+Our evaluations can run on any SAE object with `encode()`, `decode()`, and a few config values.
+We recommend referring to `custom_saes/custom_sae_demo.ipynb`.
+In this notebook, we load a custom SAE and an SAE Bench baseline SAE, run them on two evals, and graph the results.

 There are two ways to evaluate custom SAEs: